jundalisay/sp/content/en/research/ancient/babylonian/enuma/tablet-04.md

 Abundance, the desire of the shrines of the gods, shall be established in thy sanctuary, even though they lack offerings.

-O Marduk, thou art our avenger!
+O Marduk, you are our avenger!

 We give you sovereignty over the whole world.